-the corresponding advice puts the item in the local cache, a condition on the aspect type (named, e.g., ReplCache), such as !within(ReplCache), can be used to avoid triggering the pointcut during the advice execution.
+non-local joinpoints.)
+If the corresponding advice puts the item in the local cache, a condition on the aspect type (named, e.g., ReplCache), such as !within(ReplCache), can be used to avoid triggering the pointcut during the advice execution.

-Sequences.
-Sequences (derived by the non-terminal Seq) are supported by two constructions on the pointcut level.
-First, the term [Id:] $seq(\{Step\})$ allows to define sequences which may be named using an identifier and consist of a list of (potentially named) steps (non-terminal Step).
-A step may define the steps to be executed next (non-terminal Target).
-A sequence matches if the sequence is completed, i.e., if the current joinpoint matches the last step and previous joinpoints of the execution trace matched the previous steps in order.
-Second, the term step(seq,step) matches if the step named step of the sequence named seq matches.
-This allows advice to be triggered after a specific step within a sequence using a term of the form s: seq(... l: logout() ...) || step(s, ...)Note that this last term matches the complete sequence besides the specified step; this can, if necessary, easily be ruled out.
-This sequence definition allows for a smooth integration of sequences and the finite-state aspects of non-distributed
+Sequences Sequences (derived by the non-terminal Seq) are supported by two constructions on the pointcut level.
+First, the term [Id:] $seq({Step})$ allows to define sequences which may be named using an identifier and consist of a list of (potentially named) steps (non-terminal Step).
+A step may define the steps to be executed next (non-terminal Target).1 A sequence matches if the sequence is completed, i.e., if the current joinpoint matches the last step and previous joinpoints of the execution trace matched the previous steps in order.
+Second, the term step(seq,step) matches if the step named step of the sequence using a term of the form s: $seq(... l: logout() ...) \parallel step(s, l)$.
+Note that this last term matches the complete sequence besides the specified step; this can, if necessary, easily be ruled out.
+This sequence definition allows for a smooth integration of sequences and the finite-state aspects of non-distributed JAsCo.